Arrival & What to Bring

 Fourth, the daily schedule and faculty biographies are accessible via www.gac.edu/camps/slamcamp.
 We have assembled a nationally recognized staff comprised of some of the best slam poets in the country.

-Eighth, due to the Button Poetry extension, camp check-out times will be as follows:
+Seventh, due to the Twin Cities Poetry extension, camp check-out times will be as follows:

 - If you are NOT attending the extension, you will check out at 2pm on Saturday, June 27th.